chondromalasia/parenting/Heath's Guide to Having a Baby and also not Developing a Drinking Problem.md

 Now it is part of our sleep (nap and bed) routine.

 It also takes some practice.
 Babies have hellspawn goblin strength and will bust through any weakness in the swaddle.
-I would recommend the [dudu method](https://wicworks.fns.usda.gov/wicworks/Sharing_Center/Chickasaw/dudu.pdf) for younger babies and then just a regular swaddle as they grow up.
+I would recommend [this method](https://www.youtube.com/watch?v=Dg_XbCE1m8U).
+And then you can put another layer, like a sleep-sack on top (depending on the weather).
 After a swaddle, we put him in a [woombie](http://www.woombie.com/) or a woombie-like device and this does the trick.

 #### Shushing